Live online events

 In Victoria, there are three priority areas for School Readiness Funding in 2023, Communication (language development), Wellbeing (social and emotional), and Access & Inclusions.
 Early Childhood Play Matters fits into the Communication (language development), Wellbeing (social & emotional) area and Access & Inclusion areas.

 SRF - VEYLDF Alignment

-Item uses these practice principles: Partnerships with families, High expectations for every child, Respectful relationships and responsive engagement, Equity and diversity, Integrated teaching and learning approaches.
+Item uses these practice principles: Reflective practice, partnerships with families, High expectations for every child, Respectful relationships and responsive engagement, Integrated teaching and learning approaches, Partnerships with professionals.

-Priority Area: Wellbeing (social and emotional) & Access and Inclusion
+Priority Area: Communication (language development), Wellbeing (social and emotional) & Access and Inclusion

 In Queensland, the priority areas for Kindy Uplift are Social and Emotional Capability, Physicality, Thinking and Resounding, Oral Language and Communication & Access and Inclusion.
 Early Childhood Play Matters strongly aligns with the Social and Emotional Capability & Oral Language and Communication priority areas and partially aligns with Thinking and Responding & Access and Inclusion.